Gangchon Rail Bike Review (Autumn)

 If you are not sporty and are worried about how taxing the cycling will be, I can safely tell you that it’s quite easy peasy!
 Or perhaps I had a good bike partner.
 Both of us felt that it was a slow and relaxing cycle, and before we knew it, we had reached the point to disembark.
 By the way, I was baby-wearing my baby for the whole journey.

-The cycling was not taxing nor intensive, we could even rest our feet and not pedal at times.
+The cycling was not taxing nor intensive as we could even rest our feet and not pedal at times.
 This is so the bike can slow down to maintain a safe distance and not bump into the bike in front of us.
 Moreover, sometimes we had to hand-brake, like when we hit downward slopes that accelerated the bike.

 Scenery: Remarkable